Concrete Removal Contractor in Central Florida

 Q: Do I need a permit to remove a driveway or patio?

-A: Generally, removing concrete alone does not require a permit in Hillsborough County.
-However, if you're replacing the concrete with new construction, permits may be required for the new work.
+A: Generally, concrete removal alone is exempt under Florida Building Code §105.2.
+However, if you're replacing the concrete with new construction, permits are required under §105.1.
 We can advise on your specific situation.

 Q: How long does concrete removal take?